-The site-surveyor has confirmed that the structure can be retained for 50 years with no interventions.
-After confirming that life of structure can be further extended, the design team should include refurbishment as part of their design process to satisfy client brief.
+Example #1 - Concrete structure is fit for reuse over 50 years.
+The site surveyor confirmed that the structure can be retained for 50 years without interventions.
+After confirming that the structure's life can be further extended, the design team should include refurbishment as part of their design process to satisfy the client's brief.

-Example #2 - Steel structure requires some items replaced before reuse over 50 years
+Example #2 - Steel structure requires some items to be replaced before reuse over 50 years